 Subnet mask – 255.255.255.0

-Obviously, these two computers can’t communicate now since both are in separate network.
+Obviously, these two devices can’t communicate now since both are in a separate network.

-Important Note – Before do anything, make sure Windows or other firewall programs are turned off or set to allow network connectivity.
+Important Note – Before doing anything, make sure Windows or other firewall programs are turned off or set to allow network connectivity.

-Steps Involved to Use VMware Virtual Machine as LAN Router between Two Networks
+Steps Involved in Using VMware Virtual Machine as a LAN Router between Two Networks

-Before go to the next step, test this network configuration by pinging from server to other network nodes on each network, also do it in opposite way.
+Before going to the next step, test this network configuration by pinging from server to other network nodes on each network.

-This makes sure current network setup including bridged mode and two virtual network adapters are working fine.
+These steps make sure that the current network setup including bridged mode and two virtual network adapters are working fine.

 5) That’s it, it will simply start the routing service in the server.
 Make sure your both network adapters are listed.

-6) Now, we need to configure Windows 2003 server IP address as Gateway to other networked nodes.
+6) Now, we need to configure the Windows server IP address as Gateway to other networked nodes.

-If you face any difficulties now, just disable and enable the physical network adapter where VMware workstation and virtual machine is running.
+If you face any difficulties in about setup, disable and enable the physical network adapter where VMware workstation and the virtual machine is running.

-I’m sure this guide will be helpful to use VMware virtual machine as router to connect two networks with low cost in testing or production environment without using the real network router.
+I hope this guide is helpful to use VMware virtual machine as a router to connect two networks in testing or production environment without using the real network router.

-This method is applicable for Windows 2008 and Windows 2008 R2 servers also which having built in ‘Routing and Remote Access’ feature.
+This method is applicable for all latest Windows servers that support ‘Routing and Remote Access’ feature.
 Also, this method can be used on Oracle VirtualBox and Hyper-V If you properly configure two network adapters in bridged networking type with the physical network.